nari-ha/nari-ha/README.md

-👋 Hi, I’m @nari-ha
+👋 Hi, I’m @nari-ha <br/>
-👀 I’m interested in ...
+👀 I’m interested in ML engineer and Front-End Engineer <br/>
-🌱 I’m currently learning ...
+🌱 I’m currently learning Computer Vision and React.js and TypeScript <br/>
-💞️ I’m looking to collaborate on ...
+💞️ I’m looking to collaborate on Web projects <br/>
-📫 How to reach me ... narihanar@gmail.com
+📫 How to reach me narihanar@gmail.com <br/>

 <!---
 nari-ha/nari-ha is a ✨ special ✨ repository because its `README.md` (this file) appears on your GitHub profile.